pahaz/cryptoassets/docs/source/gettingstarted.rst

 * *cryptoassets.core* support various cryptocurrencies and assets and is easily to extend support your favorite altcoin.

 * *cryptoassets.core* works with cryptocurrency API services (block.io, blockchain.info) and daemons (*bitcoind*, *dogecoind*).
-The framework uses term "backend" to refer these.
+The framework uses term *backend* to refer these.
 You either sign up for an account on any the API services or run the daemon on your own server.
 Please note that running *bitcoind* requires at least 2 GB of RAM and 20 GB of disk space.

 * :doc:`For data integrity reasons <./integrity>`, *cryptoassets.core* uses its own database connection, most likely being different from the default database connection of your application.